ccclu/Inferring-the-Scene-Using-Wireless-Traffics-and-World-Knowledge.github.io/report.md

 ### Overall Analysis

-Combining results from both the training and validation sets, the overall accuracy is **67%**, with a macro average precision of **72%** and a macro average recall of **67%**.
+Combining results from both the training and validation sets, the overall accuracy is **67%** and a average recall of **67%**.
 While the model performs well for static and move categories, it struggles to differentiate slightly move and intensely move samples.

 #### Static and Move:
 - These two categories have relatively high precision and recall, indicating that the model successfully learns their features.